A3h1nt/Grawler/README.md

 * Results will be stored in same directory

 ## Demo
-* How to setup grawler ? ( Will Upload )
+* How to setup grawler ? ( coming soon )
-* How to setup proxy in grawler ? ( Will Upload )
+* How to setup proxy in grawler ? ( coming soon )
-* How to use depth feature in manual mode ? ( Will Upload )
+* How to use depth feature in manual mode ? ( coming soon )

 ## Contribute
 * Report Bugs